taiyoo/vri-ai-assistant/docs/migration/V2_TO_V3.md

 # Region where dynamodb is located
 REGION = "ap-northeast-1" # Replace with your region

-V2_CONVERSATION_TABLE = "BedrockChatStack-DatabaseConversationTableXXXX" # Replace with your  value recorded in Step 4
+V2_CONVERSATION_TABLE = "BedrockAIAssistantStack-DatabaseConversationTableXXXX" # Replace with your  value recorded in Step 4
-V3_CONVERSATION_TABLE = "BedrockChatStack-DatabaseConversationTableV3XXXX" # Replace with your  value recorded in Step 8
+V3_CONVERSATION_TABLE = "BedrockAIAssistantStack-DatabaseConversationTableV3XXXX" # Replace with your  value recorded in Step 8
-V3_BOT_TABLE = "BedrockChatStack-DatabaseBotTableV3XXXXX" # Replace with your  value recorded in Step 8
+V3_BOT_TABLE = "BedrockAIAssistantStack-DatabaseBotTableV3XXXXX" # Replace with your  value recorded in Step 8
 ```

 Then run the script using Poetry from the backend directory: